Robpol86/robpol86.com/docs/posts/2025/2025-09-20-influxdb-downsampling.md

 ### InfluxDB Side

-On the InfluxDB side we'll have a Flux task that runs on a timer, downsampling data from a main bucket (e.g. "telegraf") into a separate downsample bucket (e.g. "telegraf_1m").
+On the InfluxDB side we'll have a task that runs on a timer, downsampling data from a main bucket (e.g. "telegraf") into a separate downsample bucket (e.g. "telegraf_1m").
 Multiple downsample buckets are supported, so in theory you can have three
 buckets:

 1. **telegraf**: raw data written by telegraf every 10 seconds (10 second resolution)